OWASP/SecureTea-Project/README.md

 Getting Slack Tokens:
 =======================
 - Visit https://api.slack.com/apps/new and create a new bot app.
-- In the bot app settings, setup event subscriptions by Enabling Events
+- In the bot app settings, setup event subscriptions by Enabling Events.
-- Install the bot app in the workspace required
+- Install the bot app in the workspace required.
 - Get the "Bot User OAuth Access Token", it starts with `xoxb-`
 - Get your user id for the particular workspace.